U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Experiments

-\textbf{Dataset and evaluation metrics.} We conduct experiments on the underwater dataset DUO~\cite{duo}, which includes the holothurian, echinus, scallop, and starfish classes.
+We conduct experiments on the underwater dataset DUO~\cite{duo} and RUOD~\cite{ruod}.
+All models in the experiments are trained on either DUO or RUOD and tested on the corresponding dataset.
 The DUO dataset consists of the training set (6671 images) and the test set (1111 images) for training and validation.
+It includes 4 categories of underwater organisms.
+The RUOD dataset consists of the training set (9800 images) and the test set (4200 images) for training and validation.
+It contains various underwater scenarios and consists of 10 categories.
 We follow the standard COCO~\cite{coco} evaluation protocol and report the Average Precision (AP).